brangerbriz/machine-learning-docs/markdown/linear-regression.md

 ## Model Fitting

 Enter model fitting, a fancy name for [training](training.html).
 The idea is that you find, or "fit", model parameters that approximate a function to match your example training data.
 We use an [optimization](optimization.html) algorithm to find optimal values of `M` and `b` given enough example `y` values.
 We do this by minimizing an error function that describes the difference between our target values `y` and the predicted values `y^` produced during the iterative training process, essentially quantifying how "wrong" the model predictions are from the real values.
 The [loss function](loss-functions.md) often used with linear regression is Mean Squared Error (MSE).
-MSE computes the loss of a mini-batch of examples as the averaged sum of the squared distances between the predicted value and the target value.
+MSE computes the loss of a mini-batch of examples as the averaged sum of the squared distances between the predicted values and the target values.

 ![Mean Square Error](images/mse.svg)

 This is the function we hope to minimize using a standard optimization algorithm.
 When training begins, all model parameters are initialized to a random value.
 The goal of training is then to iteratively update each model parameter by a small amount in the direction that yields a lower value from the loss function.
 That is what we mean when we say "minimize" the loss function.
-The basic method we use to perform this optimization is called Stochastic Gradient Descent (SGD), and it is one of the foundational algorithms used in modern machine learning.
+The basic method we use to perform this optimization is called Stochastic Gradient Descent (SGD) and it is one of the foundational algorithms used in modern machine learning.
 It has many variants, but the idea behind all of them is the same.
-The value of each model parameter is updated by a tiny value that moves it in the direction pointed to by the derivative of its change with respect to the input.
+The value of each model parameter is iteratively updated by a tiny value that moves it in the direction pointed to by the derivative of its change with respect to the input.
 The vector of all parameter derivatives is called the gradient, and it describes a surface of a multidimensional problem space.
 If that all sounds like too much to handle right now, don't worry about it.
 You don't have to know how this works in order to leverage the power of high-level ML libraries and APIs.

 ![Gradient Descent](images/optimization.jpg)

-Gradient descent intuitively works like this.
-Imagine you are on a hike and you find yourself at the summit of the mountain just as the sun sets.
+Gradient descent intuitively works like this: Imagine you are on a hike and you find yourself at the summit of the mountain just as the sun sets.
 You forgot to bring a flashlight and now you have to descend the mountain in the dark.
-You can't find the path and you don't remember the way down, so the best you can do is slowly take a step in the direction of steepest descent, not paying ignoring global direction because you can't see.
-It might take a while, but provided the mountain has no high-altitude valleys (local minima), you will eventually find your way back down to the bottom.
+You can't find the path and you don't remember the way down, so the best you can do is slowly take a step in the direction of steepest descent, ignoring global direction because you can't see.
+It might take a while, but provided the mountain has no high-altitude valleys ([local minima](local-minima-saddle-points-and-plateaux.html)), you will eventually find your way back down to the bottom.
 Now substitute the loss function for the topology of the mountain and you've got an intuitive understanding of gradient descent.
 When the parameters are initialized the loss function lands at a random point on the surface of the N-dimensional parameter space.
 Iteratively updating the model parameters in the direction of nearest descent causes the values output by the loss function to be minimized and the overall accuracy of the model predictions to increase.

 ## Example